Making Tax Digital: All You Need to Know

 One of the MTD requirements is ‘digital links’ – the electronic exchange of data between software programs, products or applications without manual intervention.

-A digital link is required whenever a business is using multiple pieces of software to store and transmit its VAT records and returns in-line with MTD requirements.
+A digital link is required whenever a business uses multiple pieces of software to store and transmit its VAT records and returns in accordance with MTD requirements.

 Making Tax Digital for Corporation Tax